Habitat for Humanity – DeKalb is a home ownership program that builds homes in partnership with people in need.

 We serve people who do not own their own home and are unable to obtain a conventional loan.

 We sell new or rehabilitated homes with a no interest, no profit loan.
-The homeowner pays for the home with a no-interest home loan; typically 30 years.
+The homeowner pays for the home with a no-interest or low-interest home loan; typically 30 years.
 Total payments are usually less than the homeowner has previously paid in rent.
 We do business in accordance with federal fair lending laws and do not turn away applicants on the basis of race, color, national origin, religion, sex, handicap, or familial status.

 Steps to apply: